mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-13-Centralized-Logging-and-Event-Forwarding-for-Identity-Events/README.md

 ---

-## Phase 2 — Join LOG01 to the Domain
+### 5. LOG01 Joined to the Domain

 `MRTG-LOG01` was joined to the existing `mrtg.local` domain.

 ![LOG01 domain membership confirmed](images/05-log01-domain-membership-confirmed.png)

-This allowed the logging server to participate in domain-based event forwarding and receive events from domain controllers.
+This allowed the logging server to participate in domain-based event forwarding.

 ---

-## Phase 3 — Enable Windows Event Collector
+### 6. Windows Event Collector Configured

 The Windows Event Collector service was configured on `MRTG-LOG01`.